GoogleCloudPlatform/click-to-deploy-solutions/object-localization/README.md

 ![bq_results](bq_results.png)

+Also, feel free to trigger the job anytime by clicking on the `RUN TRANSFER NOW` button.

 ## Destroy
 Execute the command below on Cloud Shell to destroy the resources.
 ```
-sh cloudbuild.sh destroy
+gcloud builds submit . --config cloudbuild_destroy.yaml
 ```

 ## Known issues

-You might face the error below while running it for the first time.
+You might face errors related to Eventarc, for example:

 ```
-Step #2 - "tf apply": │ Error: Error creating function: googleapi: Error 400: Cannot create trigger projects/doc-ai-test4/locations/us-central1/triggers/form-parser-868560: Invalid resource state for "": Permission denied while using the Eventarc Service Agent.
+Error: Error creating function: googleapi: Error 400: Validation failed for trigger projects/obj-localization/locations/us-central1/triggers/object-localization-109804: Invalid resource state for "": Permission denied while using the Eventarc Service Agent.
 If you recently started to use Eventarc, it may take a few minutes before all necessary permissions are propagated to the Service Agent.
 Otherwise, verify that it has Eventarc Service Agent role.

+If you recently started to use Eventarc, it may take a few minutes before all necessary permissions are propagated to the Service Agent.
+Otherwise, verify that it has Eventarc Service Agent role.
 ```

-That happens because the Eventarc permissions take time to propagate.
-Please wait some minutes and try again.
+It happens because the Eventarc permissions take some time to propagate.
+Please wait some minutes and trigger the deploy job again.

 ## Useful links
 - [Form Parsing with Object Detection](https://codelabs.developers.google.com/codelabs/docai-form-parser-v1-python#0)